-Blocked versus Random practice In the early stages, blocked practice is good.
-In later stages, more random practice for retrieval.
+Blocked versus Random practice Blocked practice involves repeating the same section over and over.
+Random practice involves mixing up sections in a mixed order.
+In the early stages, blocked practice is good.
+In later stages, more random practice is best for retrieval.